tanin47/superintendent/README.md

 Later
 ------
+- [x] Implement the auto hint using keyUp and remember the state (e.g. typing 2 characters)
-- [ ] The table header to be sticky
+- [x] The table header to be sticky
 - [ ] Change to better-sqlite3
 - [ ] Find a way to load and download sqlite natively?
 Maybe we embed the sqlite executable into electron?
-- [ ] Implement the auto hint using keyUp and remember the state (e.g. typing 2 characters)
-- [ ] Make hints work with double quotes